Bataan: Sports facilities

-The province will also be the site of the Philippine Sports Training Center (PSTC) in Bagac.
-The PSTC is targeted for completion in 2025.

 Education

 As of 2018, literacy rate in Bataan is 99.4% (Literacy of the Household Population 10 Years Old and Over).
 Access to education opportunities is provided by 259 elementary schools, 84 secondary schools and 19 tertiary schools, owned and operated by either the government or private persons/groups.
 There are also 6 TESDA-accredited institutions offering technical/vocational courses.